Kitware/CMake/Help/manual/cmake.1.rst

 The "cmake" executable is the CMake command-line interface.
 It may be used to configure projects in scripts.
 Project configuration settings may be specified on the command line with the -D option.
-The -i option will cause cmake to interactively prompt for such settings.

 CMake is a cross-platform build system generator.
 Projects specify their build process with platform-independent CMake listfiles included